farmera/sare_grant/study_methods.md

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data can be correlated with variable nitrogen (N) rates applied to sugarcane.
-NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials (YP) in wheat, sorghum and other plant species.
+NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials in other plant species.
 Yet acquisition and interpretation of these data using traditional methods is expensive, error prone, and often beyond reach of most Louisiana sugar cane growers.

-The systems we proposed at the outset of our study were both affordable and accessible.
+The systems we proposed at the outset were both affordable and accessible.
 How accurately they might correlate NDVI other vegetation indices to known nitrogen (N) rates was unknown.
-Over the course of our study a third option became tenable (UAV's) and was explored in depth in the second year of the grant.
+Over the course of our study a third option became tenable (UAV's) and was explored in depth.

 We asked two questions: